-Editors of the blog are Richard Tirado, an undergraduate MCH Pipeline student, Delia Giselle Melendrez Gomez and Sophia De-Oliveira second-year MPH students in the Community Health Sciences department at FSPH.
+Editors of the blog are Richard Tirado, an undergraduate MCH Pipeline student and Delia Giselle Melendrez Gomez a second-year MPH student in the Community Health Sciences department at FSPH.

 If you would like to submit a blog post, please email email@example.com with subject line ‘MCH Newsletter Blog Post Submission’.